TeachBooks/mirror_mude_book/book/optimization/sand_and_clay_simplex.md

 ## Summary

-The SIMPLEX method can be simplified and the whole workflow behind it is shown in the scheme below:
+The SIMPLEX workflow is shown in the scheme below:

 ![sand_clay_14](./figs/sand_clay_14.png)